DaniKoch1/asm-project/README.md

 All the test cases have been tested by the group members and given the expected output.

 The last step before implementation was a task plan in order to divide getting the needed knowledge.

-Daniela	                                          Dominika
+Daniela
-1. Read docs about the RGB light                 1.
-Read docs about the buzzer
+1. Read docs about the RGB light
+2. Read docs about the clock
+Dominika
-2. Read docs about the clock	                    2.
-Read docs about the distance sensor
+1. Read docs about the buzzer
+2. Read docs about the distance sensor
+Together:
-                            3. Implement together
+1. Implement
-                            4. Test together
+2.Test

 ### Implementation
 The implementation can be found in the folder "WithFinalLED".